 Another bonus of the PSVR headset is that you can use it in Cinematic mode, in which you can watch movies in a cinema-style setup.
 It's great with 4K Blu-rays.
 The PlayStation VR also allows others to watch what you’re doing via its Social Screen option.

 Many gamers might be waiting for the PS5 to be launched, but PS VR will likely remain the same for the new PS5.
 There is very little competition VR-wise with other consoles.
 The Xbox One and the Nintendo Switch don’t have VR options and it is rumoured that the new Xbox Series X to be launched just before Christmastime won’t have this feature either.
 Simply put, if you prefer consoles and want a VR experience, there really is only one option - PlayStation VR.
+For those who are thinking about purchasing the PS5, Sony will be launching their second generation headset sometime in 2021.

 Standalone headsets are not the same as smartphone headsets although they both have no wires.
 One of the best-untethered headsets out there is the Oculus Go and the Oculus Quest 2.